English Kills Review publishes essays from both regular staff writers and guest contributors. We are always eager to hear from new writers.

 We are seeking essays that intersect contemporary literature with culture, writing, literary production, writing craft, and publishing primarily as long-form content.
 These can be critiques, commentary, opinion, and personal narratives.
 We are also always interested in hearing about craft or production of books.

-We are interested in personal narratives with a strong voice or perspective on the world.
-Offer us a unique perspective on the world and make us believe its the only way of seeing things.
-While there is no fixed rule on length, the minimum is likely 1,000 words.
+We also publish personal narratives with a strong voice or perspective on the world.
+Offer us a unique point of view and make us believe it’s the only way of seeing things.
+While there is no fixed rule on length, the ideal length is probably between 1,000 and 1,500 words.

 We prefer finished essays in a length appropriate for the topic, except for interviews or events coverage.
 Our preference is for fully thought out, original concepts in longer formats.
 The internet provides unlimited space to explore topics.
 We are of course aware that the internet audience also has a short attention span.
 For a point of reference, we consider anything over a thousand words as having achieved long-form.

 Please feel free to query about the status of submission after three weeks.
 We do tend to provide feedback with rejections and have worked with contributors to improve essays prior to publication.
 Send all inquiries to the following address:

 English Kills Review does not currently pay contributors.
 Producing and maintaining the site costs approximately $250.00 a year and we do not generate revenue from the site.